Casa de mi padre: Production

 In August 2010, Emilio Diez Barroso and Darlene Carmaño Loquet of NALA Films announced that they were teaming up with Will Ferrell, Adam McKay, Kevin Messick, and Jessica Elbaum of Gary Sanchez Productions to produce the Spanish-language comedy, Casa de mi padre, starring Will Ferrell.
 NALA Films was to finance the project; it was set to start filming in September 2010 in California.
-Producer Darlene Caamano Loquet stated, "We are just thrilled he [Ferrell] is on board and are moving full steam ahead since we have one month to teach him Spanish".
+Producer Darlene Caamaño Loquet stated, "We are just thrilled he [Ferrell] is on board and are moving full steam ahead since we have one month to teach him Spanish".

 In October 2010, it was reported that Gael García Bernal and Diego Luna had joined the cast along with Génesis Rodríguez, Pedro Armendáriz Jr., Héctor Jiménez, and Adrian Martinez.
 Bernal will play a family friend, Luna will play Ferrell's brother and Rodriguez will play Ferrell's love interest.
 Matt Piedmont, a frequent collaborator with Will Ferrell, was named as the film's director.
 It was also reported that the plot will be told in an overly dramatic telenovela style and feature English subtitles.
 In January 2011, a synopsis of the plot was released along with a report that the title changed to Untitled Spanish Comedy.
 However, in April 2011, a teaser trailer for the film was released under the name Casa de mi padre.